csunitha/learning_applied_machine_learning/references/reference_notes.md

-# Summary of items worth reminding
+# Summary of items worth revision

 #### DataFrame
 A dataframe is datastructure in Pandas that holds the type of data you might think as a table.